gibbed/Gibbed.JustCause4/README.md

 *Experimental!*

 * **Unpack**: Unpacker for `.tab`/`.arc` archive file pairs.

+    You will need to copy `oo2core_7_win64.dll` from your game directory to where `Gibbed.JustCause4.Unpack.exe` is for unpacking of most compressed files to work without crashing.

 * **LaunchWithDropzone**: Game launcher that will start Just Cause 4 with the correct arguments to use the `dropzone` directory and all available game data.

     By default it will use English for voiceovers, you can override this to a different language.